jvaubourg/puppetlabs-nginxpack/README.md

       php_upload_max_files    => 5,
     }

-With this example, you will be able to propose uploads of 5 files of 1G max each in the same time.
+With this example, you will be able to propose uploads of 5 files of 1G max each together.
 In this case, the POST-data size limit (from PHP) will automatically be configured to accept until 5G.

 You can also configure default https configuration here.
-See the first common use case.
+See the [first common use case](#reverse-proxy-with-ipv4).

 ####Basic vhost